-Granite Peak Trail is a 7.3 mile moderately trafficked out and back trail located near Lewiston, CA that features beautiful wild flowers and is rated as difficult.
+Granite Peak Trail is a 7.3 mile moderately trafficked out and back trail located near Lewiston, California that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, trail running, camping, and backpacking and is accessible from June until October.
 Dogs are also able to use this trail.

 Directions from Weaverville: The Weaverville Ranger District office is located along Main Street in Weaverville, California.
 Maps and information available.

 Strenuous is right, but if you want a great workout with a reward of great views, here it is.
 It's a little longer, but you can access the peak via the Stoney Ridge Trail, too.